 - In cases where there is a conversion rate, the conversion rate will be set as the middle rate known at the time of the generation of the Quote.

 4. Additional Services or Changes That May Occur During the Shipment Lifecycle

 4.1.
 Changes to the Booking

 - Container size adjustments (i.e. 20’ to 40’).

 - Change in the load count or any of its dimensions.

-- If a Buyer books with total freight dimensions, overweight and oversize charges may not be reflected in the Quote and will need to be added after booking.
+- If a Shipper books with total freight dimensions, overweight and oversize charges may not be reflected in the Quote and will need to be added after Booking.

-- Change in the shipment Incoterm as agreed with the consignor.
-For example, a Seller and Buyer may agree and coordinate with a Buyer’s supplier to adjust a shipment originating at port to one that will be picked up from the supplier.
+- Change in the Shipment Incoterms as agreed with the consignor.
+For example, a Seller and Shipper may agree and coordinate with a Shipper’s consignor to adjust a Shipment originating at port to one that will be picked up from the consignor.

 - Dedicated or special trucks needed to perform a delivery.

 - Market repacking rates if a Shipment is poorly packed.